Impartial Predictive Modeling and the Use of Proxy Variables: Mathematical Models of Impartiality

-\mynotesH{Also maybe mention why don't need to consider unobserved prejudicial?...legit covariates may pick some of that up unfortunately.
-But then would no longer be legit.
-This is the main rebuttal to the idea of the paper...}

-Since assumptions like these will need to be presented many times, they will be succinctly captured using DAGs such as Figure \ref{fig:dag-xs}.
-Observed data are often only representable by a fully connected graph which contains no conditional independence properties (Figure \ref{fig:dag-xs_-a}).
+These assumptions are captured succinctly for various models using the path diagrams of Table \ref{tab:diagrams}.
+Single headed arrows show direct effects while dashed, double-headed arrows indicate correlations which are potentially unfair.
+Observed data are often only representable by a fully connected graph which contains no conditional independence properties.
 This observed distribution can be generated from multiple full-information models.
-The first possible representation of the full data is an unrestricted model (Figure \ref{fig:dag-xs_-b}).
+The first possible representation of the full data is an unrestricted model.
 In this case, sensitive covariates are not conditionally independent of the response given full information.
-Such a model states that there are different risk properties between protected groups even after considering \emph{full} information.
-The fairness assumption is captured in Figure \ref{fig:dag-xs_-c}: $Y$ is d-separated from $\s$ given $\x_u$ and $\x_o$.
-Stated differently, credit risk is conditionally independent of the sensitive covariates given full information.
-Under this full-information model, the apparent importance of sensitive information in the observed data is only due to unobserved covariates.
+The fairness assumption is enforced by assuming that sensitive information is conditionally independent of the response given full information.
+Under the fair, full-information model, the apparent importance of sensitive information in the observed data is only due to unobserved covariates.

-Creating impartial estimates is challenging because it requires estimating $Y$ under an assumption that does not hold in the data; however, the unrestricted model in Figure \ref{fig:dag-xs_-b} is equivalent to the fair model in Figure \ref{fig:dag-xs_-c} if the direct effect of $\s$ on $Y$ is zero.
-This provides insight into the manner in which the impartial estimate of $Y$ will be constructed: impartiality requires constraining the sensitive covariates to have ``no-direct-effect'' on the estimates.

-For clarity, this will be described using linear regression models of credit risk.
-While a general functional form may be preferred, understanding impartiality in linear models provides not only a tractable solution but also insight into how to ensure impartiality in the general case.
-The insight is gained through properly understanding standard effect decompositions.
-Non-standard, but conceptually identical decompositions also yield novel connections to both legal and philosophical standards for fairness.

-Compare the classical full and restricted regression models.
-The full regression model includes both the sensitive and legitimate covariates as explanatory variables, while the restricted or marginal regression model only includes legitimate covariates as explanatory variables.
-Coefficients estimated in these models are given subscripts $f$ and $r$, respectively.
-In both cases, and for the rest of the models considered in this paper, $\epsilon_{model}$ has mean 0.
-While the notation is similar to that of multiple and simple regression models, respectively, covariates are potentially vector valued.
-Since this distinction is clear, we still use the terminology of partial and marginal coefficients for the full and restricted models, respectively.
-Throughout the remainder of the paper, all estimated coefficients will be given ``hats'' and double subscripts to indicate the covariate and model to which they belong (e.g. $\hat\beta_{0,f}$).
-Since no parameters are ever given for $x_u$, the parameters for $x_o$ will be written $\beta_{x,model}$ to improve readability.